 Rodriguez rejoins boyhood club Burnley from West Brom

-Burnley have re-signed striker Jay Rodriguez from West Bromwich Albion on a two-year deal with the option for a further year.
+July 9 (Reuters) - Burnley have re-signed striker Jay Rodriguez from West Bromwich Albion on a two-year deal with the option for a further year, the Premier League club said on Tuesday.

 The financial details of the deal were not disclosed, but British media said Burnley had paid 10 million pounds ($12.47 million) for the 29-year-old.